underscoreio/essential-slick/src/pages/data_modeling.md

    * the `TableQuery`that the foreign key belongs to, and
    * a function on the supplied `TableQuery[T]` taking the supplied column(s) as parameters and returning an instance of `T`.

-As an example let's improve our model by replacing the `from` column in `Message` with a foreign key to the `User` primary key.
+As an example let's improve our model by replacing the `sender` column in `Message` with a foreign key to the `User` primary key.

 ~~~ scala